Liz Katz Shows Off Baby Bump & Cleavage, Provides New Pregnancy Update On Instagram

 “Oh well l hope everything goes well. take your control friend. take care that you are very well. regards,” a fourth individual noted, punctuating their comment with multiple hugging-face and heart emoji.

-Just one day prior to the new update, Liz shared another photo that seemed to have been taken at home, similarly showcasing her cleavage as she wore a black mini dress and purple Minnie Mouse ears and expressed how much she misses Disney.
+Just one day prior to the new update, Liz posted another photo that seemed to have been taken at home, similarly showcasing her cleavage as she rocked a black mini dress and purple Minnie Mouse ears and expressed how much she misses Disney.